The retina is the part of the human eye that is sensitive to light.

 What happens in people with BCM

 People with BCM do not have the M and L opsins, so the retina is able to capture light only with the rods and the blue cones.
-Therefore, when medium-wave (green) light or long-wave (red) light enters the eye, in BCM sufferers it does not send a message to the brain, causing a disorder (photophobia) to the retina instead.
+Therefore, when medium-wave (green) light or long-wave (red) light enters the eye, in BCM sufferers it does not send a message to the brain, causing discomfort (photophobia) instead.
 The same happens with white light, which is composed of a mixture of red, green and blue light.

 Researches are studying L and M photoreceptors in Blue Cone Monochromats in order to see if there are a sufficient number of cones to consider gene therapy as a cure for BCM.

 The research study A.V.
-Cideciyan et al. ‘Human Cone Visual Pigment Deletions Spare Sufficient Photoreceptors to Warrant Gene Therapy’, HUMAN GENE THERAPY 24:993–1006, 2013, has been conduct with the help of BCM Families Foundation and showes that, in some BCM patients with gene deletions, there are sufficient cones with detectable outer segments that were abnormally shortened, to warrant Gene Therapy.
+Cideciyan et al. ‘Human Cone Visual Pigment Deletions Spare Sufficient Photoreceptors to Warrant Gene Therapy’, HUMAN GENE THERAPY 24:993–1006, 2013 PMID: 24067079, has been conducted with the help of BCM Families Foundation and showes that, in some BCM patients with gene deletions, there are sufficient cones with detectable outer segments that were abnormally shortened, to warrant Gene Therapy.